| Bryn

 discussions of the same or similar items in the archaeological

+literature.
 The book's next two sections (74-104) evaluate the finds in the

 context of the history of Augusta Raurica.
 In particular, ED-E draws